This post is to explain more detail about meditation from my article on Keys To Live Happy.

 I have studied brainwaves and meditation extensively since I was in my early 20s.
 My understanding is that beta brain waves are generated when we are in active thought.
 This includes most of what we experience in a waking state when focused on communicating with others, when we are learning new information, and experience thoughts that make us feel emotions from what we see, touch, smell, taste and hear.
 This includes anything that draws your attention away from whatever else you may be doing.

 Alpha waves are generated by our subconscious mind.
-This occurs when you are awake or in a light sleep state.
-(Deep sleep state generates Theta waves, which I will expand on another time).
-This is what happens when you do something that has become habit.
+This occurs when you are awake but running on “Autopilot”.
+This is simply a program that is running because it has become a habit.
+Almost 95% of the time we are running in Alpha mode when we are awake.
 Things like driving to a destination you have traveled many times.
 For example, think about driving to your job from home.
 As you’re driving you rarely think consciously about the route.
 You were likely either singing to the tunes, listening to the news, talking to a fellow passenger or on the phone, or thinking about your day ahead.

 If we connected you to an instrument called an electroencephalograph (EEG) to measure your brain waves, both Alpha and Beta waves would show up when you are awake.
-Only Alpha and Theta would show up when you are asleep.
+Conversely, Alpha, Theta and Delta would show up when you are asleep.

 When in this state, I have learned to trust all information that pops into my conscious mind as a connection with Source through my subconscious mind.
 I also trust that everything in my path that follows a meditative session is exactly as it is supposed to be.
 In other words, I am only an observer with my conscious mind.
 As long as the emotions (biofeedback) are generally positive and enlightening I feel that I have been successful in my meditation.

 I have learned to successfully enter a meditative state in seconds and become open to a feeling that gives me biofeedback to confirm it.
-You may have experienced the same sensation I use for this biofeedback which most often come in the form of goosebumps or gooseflesh when something happens to you that triggers deep positive emotion.
+You may have experienced a similar sensation I use for this biofeedback which most often comes in the form of goosebumps or gooseflesh when something happens to you that triggers deep positive emotion.

 It is my belief that anyone can learn the skills to cause this positive internal biofeedback at will.
 Each of us can find our own methods to generate biofeedback that work for us if we are willing to try them until we have achieved the goal of letting go of all conscious thought.
 For beginners I recommend three things that helped me learn to turn off my conscious thoughts.
 I use an intentional breathing technique that makes me focus on my breathing for at least two minutes, and if I stop and discover my conscious mind wandering again, I repeat the breathing exercise.
 I also recommend you close off outside noise and interruption by going into a quiet space – You can even play sounds (without words).
 There are many to choose from, but are best if quiet meditation or “Spa music”.
 You can learn more about the specific breathing exercise by clicking the link above.